Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up Cloud VPN between your Google Cloud VPC and the internal network of the operations partner.
 - [ ] Ask the operations partner to generate SSH key pairs, and add the public keys to the VM instances.

+Based on the scenario where your operations partner does not use Google Accounts and you need to grant them access to Compute Engine instances, the most appropriate option would be:

+**Enable Cloud IAP for the Compute Engine instances, and add the operations partner as a Cloud IAP Tunnel User.**

+### Explanation:

+- **Cloud IAP (Identity-Aware Proxy):**
+  - Cloud IAP provides a way to control access to your Compute Engine instances based on identities rather than IP addresses.
+  - **Advantages:**
+    - Secure access: Cloud IAP allows you to enforce access control policies based on user identity and context.
+    - Centralized management: You can manage access centrally through IAM (Identity and Access Management) roles and policies.
+    - No need to manage SSH keys: Unlike SSH key management, Cloud IAP does not require you to distribute or manage keys manually.

+### Why Other Options are Not Ideal:

+- **Tagging Instances and Firewall Rules:**
+  - While you can use network tags and firewall rules to control SSH access, this approach requires managing IP addresses or tags, which may not align with your partner's operational setup.
+It also doesn't provide identity-based access control.

+- **Cloud VPN:**
+  - Setting up a Cloud VPN would establish a secure connection between networks, but it doesn't directly address granting access to individual Compute Engine instances based on user identity.

+- **SSH Key Pairs:**
+  - Asking the operations partner to generate SSH key pairs and adding them to VM instances is a viable approach but requires manual key management and may not align with your security policies if you prefer identity-based access control.

+### Conclusion:

+Enabling Cloud IAP for Compute Engine instances and adding the operations partner as a Cloud IAP Tunnel User aligns well with secure access practices and allows you to leverage identity-based access control without managing SSH keys or IP addresses explicitly.
+This approach provides a more scalable and secure solution for granting access to your instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have created a code snippet that should be triggered whenever a new file is uploaded to a Cloud Storage bucket.
 You want to deploy this code snippet.
 What should you do?